hundredblocks/semantic-search/README.md

 See examples of usage by following along on this [notebook](http://insight.streamlit.io/0.13.3-8ErS/index.html?id=QAKzY9mLjr4WbTCgxz3XBX).
 Read more details abbout why and how you would use this in this blog [post](https://blog.insightdatascience.com/the-unreasonable-effectiveness-of-deep-learning-representations-4ce83fc663cf).

-## Requirements
-- Conda

 ## Setup
-Clone the repository locally and then:
+Clone the repository locally and create a virtual environment (conda example below):
 ```
 conda create -n semantic_search python=3.5 -y
 source activate semantic_search